 \section{Results}

-Following \citet{chalkidis-etal-2019-neural}, we report all results as $F_1$ micro-averaged.\footnote{We measure significance using the two tailed paired permutation tests with $p < 0.05$.} The bulk of our results is contained in \cref{table:results}.
-First, we compare the positive and negative outcome prediction performance on our outcome corpus and find that while the best simple baseline model achieves $75.06$ $F_1$ on positive outcomes, the same model achieves only $10.09$ $F_1$ on negative outcomes.
+Following \citet{chalkidis-etal-2019-neural}, we report all results as $F_1$ micro-averaged.
+We report significance using the two tailed paired permutation tests with $p < 0.05$.
+The bulk of our results is contained in \cref{table:results}.
+We report individual conclusions in the following paragraphs:

+\paragraph{Negative outcome prediction is challenging.} First, we compare the positive and negative outcome prediction performance on our outcome corpus and find that while the best simple baseline model achieves $75.06$ $F_1$ on positive outcomes, the same model achieves only $10.09$ $F_1$ on negative outcomes.
 In fact, the model fails to beat our random baseline of $11.12$ $F_1$ on negative outcomes.
 The same trend holds over all our model architectures, all the underlying language models and both datasets under consideration.
 Every time, the negative outcome performance is significantly lower than that of positive outcomes.
 Therefore, our first conclusion is that negative outcome is simply harder to predict than its positive counterpart. \looseness-1

-Now we turn to the comparison of different model architectures.
-First, we consider the task of negative outcome prediction.
-Here, we observe a large and significant improvements using our \model{}, see \cref{fig:res_precedent_neg} and \cref{fig:res_alleged_neg}.
-Our \model{} is significantly better than every baseline model under consideration, a finding that holds over three underlying language models and both datasets.
-A single exception to this rule is the joint model, which narrowly beats our \model{} (by $0.1$) on the \corpus{} using the $\LBERT$ LLM.
+\paragraph{Claim-outcome model improves negative outcome prediction.} We observe a large and significant improvements using our \model{} on the task of negative outcome prediction; see \cref{fig:res_precedent_neg} and \cref{fig:res_alleged_neg}.
+Our \model{} is better than every baseline model under consideration, a finding that holds over three underlying language models and both datasets.
+A single exception to this rule is the joint model, which insignificantly beats our \model{} (by $0.1$) on the \corpus{} using the $\LBERT$ LLM.
 Overall, where the best \model{} achieves $24.01$ $F_1$ on the \corpus{} and $14.84$ $F_1$ on the \citeauthor{chalkidis-etal-2021-paragraph} corpus, the best simple baseline model only achieves $10.09$ and $1.81$ $F_1$, respectively.
-Therefore, our second conclusion is that enforcing the relationship between claims and outcomes significantly improves negative outcome prediction.
-We expand on this in \cref{app:baselines}. \looseness-1
+Therefore, our second conclusion is that enforcing the relationship between claims and outcomes improves negative outcome prediction.
+We expand our discussion on this in \cref{app:baselines}.\looseness-1